- ⬇ Free Download

 Simple Project Plan Template

 Designed for small projects — includes only the essentials: task list, due dates, assignees, and status.
-Ideal for beginners or straightforward projects.
+Ideal for beginners.

 Related Templates and Resources